Multivariate Normal MLE

 • backend (str or None, default None) – Backend for the ML estimation step (the dominant cost).
 Default None → ‘cpu’ (R-reference path).
 Explicit: ‘cpu’, ‘gpu’, or ‘auto’ to prefer GPU when available.
 The per-pattern test-statistic accumulation runs on CPU regardless — it’s O(P × v³) for tiny v and is not the bottleneck.

-• algorithm (str, default 'em') – ML algorithm forwarded to mlest: ‘em’ (EM, default) or ‘direct’ (BFGS).
+• method (str, default 'em') – ML method forwarded to mlest: ‘em’ (EM, default) or ‘direct’ (BFGS).
 EM is the default because BFGS convergence scales poorly with the number of missingness patterns — on realistic tabular data (e.g. 13 vars × 107 patterns) BFGS can take 400+ seconds while EM finishes in under a second.
-Little’s statistic depends only on the final ML estimates, not on which algorithm produced them.
+Little’s statistic depends only on the final ML estimates, not on which method produced them.

 • regularize (bool, default True) – When an observed-variable covariance submatrix is ill-conditioned (common on real tabular data — iris, wine, breast_cancer all trip the default threshold), fall back to the Moore-Penrose pseudo-inverse with a warning rather than raising.
 Matches R’s BaylorEdPsych::LittleMCAR and misty::na.test defaults.
 Pass False for strict fail-fast behaviour.